Caution: Poisonous Plants!

 Common ragwort (Senecio jacobaea)

-This poisonous plant belongs to the group of Asteraceae or composite family, with a racemose corymb consisting of 15-20 yellow flower heads.
-The stem has a reddish violet colour at the base, but the rest is green.
-Stem lengths are between 20 and 130 cm, depending on growth height.
-Ragwort blooms between June and October, with its peak season being around 25 July.
-The seeds spread mainly by wind and can remain viable in the soil for up to 25 years.
-There are other ragworts in addition to common ragwort, such as marsh ragwort, alpine ragwort and wood ragwort, all of which are poisonous.
+Common ragwort belongs to the Asteraceae family, with corymbs of 15 to 20 yellow flower heads.
+The base of the stem has a reddish-purple colour; the rest of it is green.
+The stem is 20 to 130 cm long, depending on the height of the plant.
+Common ragwort flowers from June to October, with the main flowering period occurring around 25th July (St James's Day, hence jacobaea in the name).
+Its seeds are spread primarily by the wind and can remain dormant in the soil for up to 25 years.
+There are other varieties of ragwort in addition to common ragwort, including marsh ragwort, alpine ragwort, and wood ragwort, all of them poisonous.

-Increased PA levels are being found not just in animal feed but also in products such as herbal teas and honey.
+However, increased levels of PAs are being found not only in animal feeds but in herbal teas and honey as well.

 AGROBS quality control for poisonous plants

 The control of poisonous plants is a special and important issue for us with regard to the production of animal feed.

 Our quality control is structured as follows for poisonous plants such as common ragwort: